 Educational administrator means an administrator who is employed in an academic position designated by the governing board of the district as having direct responsibility for supervising the operation of or formulating policy regarding the instructional or student services program of the college or district.
 Educational administrators include, but are not limited to, chancellors, presidents, and other supervisory or management employees designated by the governing board as educational administrators.

 Faculty are those employees who are employed by the District in academic positions that are not designated as supervisory or management and for which minimum qualifications for service have been established.
-Faculty positions include, but are not limited to, instructors, librarians, counselors, and professionals in health services, Disabled Students Programs and Services, and Extended Opportunity Programs and Services.
+Faculty positions include, but are not limited to, instructors, librarians, and counselors, as well as professionals in health services, equity, professional development, Disabled Students Programs and Services, and Extended Opportunity Programs and Services.

+A full-time faculty member is one who is employed to perform a full load of instruction, counseling, or direct assistance with learning resources.
+In addition to these duties, full-time faculty are expected to hold regularly scheduled office hours, participate in the governance of the college/district and provide service to the Foothill-De Anza community as well as other related professional activities including, but not limited to, curriculum planning, professional growth activities, and participation in student activities, as appropriate.

+A part time faculty member is one who is employed for less than 60% 67 percent of the annual load of scheduled duties (assigned teaching, counseling, or librarianship) for a full-time faculty member having comparable duties.

 Decisions regarding tenure of faculty shall be made in accordance with the evaluation procedures established in the collective bargaining agreement for the evaluation of probationary faculty and in accordance with the requirements of the Education Code.
 Tenure will be granted upon final approval of the Board of Trustees.

-The District may employ full-time or part-time temporary faculty from time to time as required by the interests of the District and in accordance with the requirements of the Education Code.
+The District may employ full-time temporary or part-time temporary faculty from time to time as required by the interests of the District and in accordance with the requirements of the Education Code.
 The Board delegates authority to the Chancellor to determine the extent of the District’s needs for temporary faculty, and such hiring is in accordance with the District administrative hiring procedure.

 Notwithstanding this policy, the District shall comply with its goals under the Education Code regarding the ratio of full-time to part-time faculty to be employed by it and for making progress toward the standard of 75% of total faculty work load hours taught by full-time faculty.